 Exposing Puppy Mills through Education

-Whilst we educate audiences of all ages through public events, outreach, and fundraisers, we are specifically focused on youth education.
+Whilst we educate audiences of all ages through public events, outreach, and fundraisers, we specifically focus on youth education.

-Discussing puppy mills to children can be challenging.
-We have developed an interactive, hands-on, fun presentation, using age-appropriate content and materials.
+Discussing puppy mills and animal abuse/cruelty with children can be challenging.
+We have carefully developed an interactive, hands-on, fun presentation, using age-appropriate content and materials.

 Our program includes: